douxing365/cse15l-lab-reports/Labreport1.md

 *and the out put be* `cat: anyways: No such file or directory`<br />
 **working directory**: `/home` <br />
 **explanation of the output**：nothing turns out, the terminal was stuck, because cat means read and show the file, but I did put any file or directory follow cat, therefore there is an error appears.<br />
+and because I put a random word behind cat, and cat did not find any thing have the same name as the random word, there for , it says it didn't find it. <br />
 **error or not**: this is an error, because I did not put any file or directory behind it <br />
+and because what I put behind cat is invaild, therefore the termnial says it can't find the the file I want, this is also an error.<br />
 ## a path to a directory as an argument
 **code block**
 ```